How to Install Chromium Browser on Debian 12 or 11

 sudo apt install chromium

-In this command, sudo apt install chromium instructs APT to locate the Chromium package in the repositories, download it, and install it onto the system.
+In this command, “sudo apt install chromium” instructs APT to locate the Chromium package in the repositories, download it, and install it onto the system.
 The sudo at the beginning of the command allows these operations to be performed with superuser permissions, which are required for system-wide installations.

 Flatpak is another universal package management tool boasting many benefits, such as application sandboxing, enhanced security, and seamless distribution across various Linux distributions.
 In this section, we’ll delve into how to utilize Flatpak, in conjunction with Flathub, to install Chromium.

-Step 1: Activate Flathub For Chromium Browser on Debian
+Activate Flathub For Chromium Browser

 To add the Flathub repository to your Flatpak configuration, execute the following command: